ember-cli/ember-cli-update/README.md

 Fetches list of codemods and instructions from [ember-cli-update-codemods-manifest](https://github.com/ember-cli/ember-cli-update-codemods-manifest)

-This is a thin wrapper of [boilerplate-update](https://github.com/kellyselden/boilerplate-update).
+This attempts to be a thin wrapper of [boilerplate-update](https://github.com/kellyselden/boilerplate-update).

 ## Installation